-A modern government is in tune with the needs and preferences of an increasingly "wired" citizen and can offer the same seamless digital interactions that consumers have come to expect in all aspects of their lives.
+A modern government understands its citizens’ needs and preferences and can offer the seamless digital experience consumers expect in all aspects of their lives.

 In Modern government: Connected.
 Powered.
-Trusted., we explore how leaders can reassess their agencies’ visions, cultures, benefits, and recruiting processes to align with the outlook and values of a younger generation, creating a workforce imbued with the talent and passion to move their modernization agenda forward.
-At the same time, they should ensure that emerging technologies continue to be implemented to facilitate a more digitalized, streamlined experience for both employees and the public.
+Trusted., we explore how leaders can reassess their agencies’ visions, cultures, benefits, and recruiting processes.
+The goal is to align with the outlook and values the next generation worker is seeking in order to attract a talented workforce with the passion to modernize.
+In this extensive research we also explore ways government leaders should implement emerging technologies that continue to facilitate a more digitized, streamlined experience for employees and the public.

-The goal is a modern government that is connected, powered, trusted: connected across agencies, programs and services, with an agile and skilled workforce; and, harnessing the latest technology to increase transparency and win public trust.
+The goal is a modern government that is connected, powered, trusted: connected across agencies, programs and services, with an agile and skilled workforce that harnesses the latest technology to increase transparency and win public trust.